-Intra-operative errors may cause organ damage, muscle damage, or nerve injuries resulting in a host of permanent conditions and the need for further, prolonged and expensive treatment.
+Intraoperative errors may cause organ damage, muscle damage, or nerve injuries resulting in a host of permanent conditions and the need for further, prolonged, and expensive treatment.
 These injuries may render a person unemployable and permanently disabled, or may result in death.
-Intraoperative anesthesia errors may result in brain, heart and nerve damage.
+Intraoperative anesthesia errors may result in brain, heart, and nerve damage.

-Similarly, proper post-operative care is necessary to ensure that a patient does not suffer from infections, post-Op bleeds etc., which may also result in serious injuries or death if not timely and properly addressed.
+Similarly, proper postoperative care is necessary to ensure that a patient does not suffer from infections, post-op bleeds, etc., which may also result in serious injuries or death if not timely and properly addressed.

-Before your surgery, your healthcare providers should help you understand information about your procedure.
+Before your surgery, your healthcare providers should help you understand your procedure.
 Topics, including the risk of various complications, should be discussed, and healthcare providers should provide you with an opportunity to ask questions and/or voice concerns that you may have.
-You should be provided information with regard to any alternative modes of treatment, its risks and benefits, so you can make an informed decision as to the course of your care.
+You should be provided information with regard to any alternative modes of treatment, their risks and benefits, so you can make an informed decision as to the course of your care.

-Preoperative testing is an integral part of the "surgical process".
-This testing may not only serve to clarify the medical issues which need to be addressed, but also act as a mechanism through which healthcare providers "clear" you for surgery as a good candidate.
-It also affords the option of advising surgeons and anesthesiologists with information relative to potential problems or issues they need to be aware of.
+Preoperative testing is an integral part of the "surgical process.”
+This testing not only serves to clarify the medical issues which need to be addressed, but also acts as a mechanism through which healthcare providers "clear" you for surgery as a good candidate.
+It also gives surgeons and anesthesiologists information relative to potential problems or issues they need to be aware of.

 Injuries resulting from pre, post, and intraoperative treatment may be a result of medical negligence.
 The New Jersey law firm of Blume Forte Fried Zerres & Molinari has the knowledge and experience to determine if your treatment has been performed properly and if you can file a claim for damages stemming from your injuries and related losses (lost wages/disability, costs of care, quality of life issues etc.).
-Please contact our New Jersey medical malpractice attorneys for a no-cost evaluation of your potential claim; (973) 635-5400.
+Please contact our New Jersey medical malpractice attorneys for a no-cost evaluation of your potential claim at (973) 635-5400.